How to Use the Rust Compiler 'rustc' (with examples)

 Explanation:

-• path/to/main.rs: Specifies the path to the Rust source file that you want to compile.
+• path/to/main.rs: Specifies the Rust source file path for compilation as before.

 Use case 4: Explain an error message